-Jimmy Potts was only 16-year-old when he joined Blyth Spartans and was only of only 2 survivors from the Blyth side that had lost to Stoke some 55 years earlier back in 1923:
+Jimmy Potts was only 16-year-old when he joined Blyth Spartans and was one of only two survivors from the Blyth side that had lost to Stoke 55 years earlier back in 1923:

-“It was a marvelous result, I jumped from my chair when Spartans scored the winner I was overjoyed”
+“It was a marvellous result, I jumped from my chair when Spartans scored the winner I was overjoyed”

 Jimmy had been sat at home listening on the radio when ‘his’ team took their revenge: